Phase separation on surfaces in presence of matter exchange

 In absence of matter exchange with the bath, $K=0$, and Eq.~(\ref{eq:DynamicEvolution}) reduces to the Cahn-Hilliard equation for which coarsening leads to macroscopic phase separation with eventually two domains of the pure phases $m_1$ and $m_2$.
 Starting from a random initial condition with $\Sigma_{\vec{r}\in\text{system}}m(\vec{r},t)=0$, we observe macroscopic separation after $\sim 10^5$ simulation steps, see insert of Fig.~\ref{fig:snapshots2D}.

 On the contrary, in the presence of the full kernel \eqref{eq:K(r,t)} coarsening is interrupted and a natural length scale of the pattern emerges.
-This can be seen on Fig.~\ref{fig:snapshots2D}, where configurations, which have evolved from the same random initial condition, but for a much longer time ($10^6$ steps), exhibit a characteristic pattern.
+This can be seen in Fig.~\ref{fig:snapshots2D}, where configurations, which have evolved from the same random initial condition, but for a much longer time ($10^6$ steps), exhibit a characteristic pattern. \revtwo{Membrane-bound particles in steady-state exhibit a current which vanishes in absence of matter exchange with the bulk (see SM)}.
 To ensure that we were not tricked by slowing down of the dynamics towards complete phase separation, we also considered initial conditions with fully separated phases.
-In the presence of the full kernel \eqref{eq:K(r,t)}, stripe or bubble configurations evolved into multiple domains, indicating that patterns with a characteristic length scale are indeed stable fixed points of the dynamics, see SM.
+In the presence of the full kernel \eqref{eq:K(r,t)}, stripe or bubble configurations evolved into multiple domains, indicating that patterns with a characteristic length scale are indeed stable fixed points of the dynamics, see SM. \nccom{In addition to the labyrinthine patterns shown in Fig.~\ref{fig:snapshots2D}, which resemble patterns observed in the \textit{Escherichia coli} Min system~\cite{Glock_2018}, after a shift in the potential we also found circular patterns, see SM, corresponding to protein or lipid domains frequently found in cells.
+For simplicity, we continue in the following with the non-shifted potential, but our analysis is readily applicable also in the shifted case.}

-The labyrinthine patterns we observe in steady state exhibit a characteristic length scale determining the width of the meandering stripes.
+\nccom{The steady state patterns} exhibit a characteristic length scale determining the width of the meandering stripes.
 This length scale decreases with increasing detachment rate $k_D$ and shows a non-monotonic dependence on the attachment rate $k_A$.
-In case of the instantaneous kernel (\ref{eq:KernelForet}) we observe a similar dependence of the characteristic length scale on $\tau^{-1}$.
+In the case of the instantaneous kernel (\ref{eq:KernelForet}) we observe a similar dependence of the characteristic length scale on $\tau^{-1}$. \nccom{We can estimate the scales of these domains by introducing units to our numerical simulations.
+For the protein MinD in \textit{E. coli}, the residence time on the membrane was measured \textit{in vitro} to be of the order of $10s$ ($k^{MinD}_D\simeq 10^{-1}s^{-1}$) and its diffusion constant $D^{MinD}$ of the order $10^{-1}\mu m^2/s$~\cite{loose2011min}.
+For example, for $k_D=10^{-2}$ we obtain a time scale $t_0=\frac{k_D}{k^{MinD}_D}\simeq10^{-1}s$.
+Since in our simulations we use $D=0.1$ this sets the length units to $\xi_0=\sqrt{\frac{D^{MinD}}{D}t_0}\simeq \frac{1}{3}\mu m$.
+The attachment rate depends on the cytosolic protein concentration and is more difficult to get.
+In particular, there might be cooperative effects, such that the attachment rate can depend on the amount of proteins on the membrane.
+For MinD \textit{in vitro} a rate $10^{-3}\mu m/s$ -with a buffer density of $1000 \mu m^{-3}$- has been previously used in simulations.
+This gives $k_A\simeq \frac{1}{3}10^{-3}$.
+For these values we get domains sizes of approximately $20 \xi_0\simeq 10\mu m$, which are of the order of observed domains~\cite{Glock_2018}.}